Frequently asked questions about the gift agreement

 Is it possible to register more than one property at the same time?

 We regularly draw up contracts that relate to several different properties (e.g. an apartment and a separate parking space next to it, or several different plots of land); we have also drawn up contracts that relate to only part of a property (e.g. parents wanting to give half of the house to their children but still keep half).
-However, it is not always possible to create e.g. an easement on all the properties together – typically it can only be created if the donor is the sole owner.
+However, it is not always possible to create e.g. an easement over all the properties together – typically it can only be created if the donor is the sole owner.